Roadmap

 H1 2026 (first half)

-Blocks + first templates.
+Blocks + first premium templates.
 Start monetization loop with predictable releases.

 Copy/paste sections: hero, feature grids, pricing, testimonials, FAQ, CTA, footers.
 Each block documented.